aragon/hack/docs/os-3-ref.md

 ## 2. Kernel
 ### 2.1 The app mapping

-At the core of the kernel lives a mapping, called the `app` mapping, which is very critical.
+At the core of the kernel lives a critical mapping called the `app` mapping.

 Modifying this mapping can have completely destructive consequences and can result in loss of funds.
 The permission to execute this action has to be well protected behind the ACL.